openshift/origin-metrics/README.md

 ### Create the Deployer Service Account

-A pod is used to setup, confiure and deploy all the various metric components.
+A pod is used to setup, configure and deploy all the various metric components.
 This deployer pod is run under the `metrics-deployer` service account.

 To create the metrics deployer service account, the following command can be run: